 As fans, we’ve been spoiled by an ironclad defense these past few years, but there’s no reason – at least yet – to think that this year’s group won’t fix their problems.
 Now, if we’re still talking about defensive woes by the time the Mississippi State and Florida games roll around, then yes, that’s cause for concern.

 USC’s next three games are on the road against conference opponents.
 Winning all three is obviously ideal, especially if there’s any hope left that the Cocks can make it to the SEC title game.
-Winning two of the three would kill any chances at going to Atlanta, but it would still keep the chances of another 11-2 season alive.
+Winning two of the three would probably kill any chances at going to Atlanta, but it would still keep the chances of another 11-2 season alive.
 Only winning one will still mean a 10-win season is possible, but I have to think that would be a rather large disappointment to many.

-The TL;DR version of this is that it’s not time to hit the panic button quite yet, Gamecocks fans.
+In short, it’s not time to hit the panic button quite yet, Gamecocks fans.
 Clowney’s situation has created a little drama, but it’s not out of control.
 I hope he does get better, and that he comes back and plays really well.
 We’re lucky to have had him at Carolina, and I hope the second half of his season is one to remember.
 Yes, this season has not gone quite as people might have anticipated, but our team is still sitting at 4-1.
 The wins haven’t been pretty and we all may need to get a cardiologist on speed dial, but let’s not throw in the towel quite yet.